Execute a free Indiana warrant search to help determine if law enforcement is looking for you or someone you know.

 Find Warrants Through the Indiana State Police: The Indiana State Police maintains a Limited Criminal History Search Tool that requires a subscription to use.4 Unlike the judicial branch’s case search system, this is not a free service, but some subscribers, such as non-profit organizations and schools, can get an exemption.
 The cost is $15 per record for subscribers.

-Retrieve Warrant Records via Municipal Courts & Law Enforcement Agencies in Indiana
+Retrieve Warrant Records via Local Courts & Law Enforcement Agencies in Indiana

 Warrant searches may also be run at even more local levels; cities, towns, and other municipalities often host this information and disperse it through their law enforcement agencies or local courts.
 Check out the examples below for insight on where to turn.